Tom Williams (footballer, born 1980): Club career

 After a pre-season trial, Williams joined Championship club Bristol City on a six-month contract on 5 August 2010.

 Williams joined Colchester United on a month's loan on 30 September, later extended for a further two months.
 He made nine appearances in all competitions and scored once, in a 2–1 win over AFC Bournemouth.
 Williams' Bristol City contract was terminated on 5 January 2011.

 On 14 February, he joined League One club Walsall until the end of the season.
 He made fourteen league appearances and scored once, in a 1–1 draw with Oldham Athletic.
 In August 2011, Williams played one match in the Conference for Kettering Town, a 3–0 defeat away at Mansfield Town.
 He signed for Notts County in August 2012 on a short-term deal, and was released in January 2013 when his contract expired.

 Williams played for Southern League Division 1 South and West club Guildford City in early 2014.

 In February 2014, Williams was one of a number of foreign signings made by Vanuatu club Amicale to strengthen their team ahead of the 2013–14 OFC Champions League campaign.

 He joined Slough Town in March 2016, making five Southern League appearances, before making five appearances for Arizona United in the 2016 USL season.
 In September 2017 he was playing for Houghton & Wyton in the Cambridgeshire County Football League.

 Following a trial in July 2018, Williams joined Hashtag United of the Eastern Counties League Division One South.
 After his first season ended with promotion as champions, Williams moved into a player/coach role for the 2019–20 season.
-On 3 September, during an Essex Senior Cup first round win away to Halstead Town, Williams suffered a serious hand injury after smashing a home dressing room window after he had received a red card.
+On 3 September, during an Essex Senior Cup first round win away to Halstead Town, he seriously injured a hand after smashing a home dressing room window after he had received a red card.
+He scored 3 goals in 25 league games for Hashtag United.
+On 4 February 2020, Williams played his final competitive game for Hashtag United in a 2–2 draw against West Essex in the Errington Challenge Cup, before the outbreak of COVID-19 halted the season.